 Here’s our list of the best SCP Servers for Windows:

-1. Files.com EDITOR’S CHOICE This cloud FTP system mediates file transfers, provides cloud storage for back, collaboration, and file sharing, and can strip out email attachments, storing them for access, and sending a link instead.
+- Files.com EDITOR’S CHOICE Cloud FTP system that mediates file transfers, provides cloud storage for backup, collaboration, and file sharing, and can strip out email attachments, storing them for access, and sending a link instead.
 Get a 7-day free trial.

-2. ExaVault (FREE TRIAL) This hosted FTP service excels at providing file upload services to websites and it can also be used to substitute email attachments and other file movement methods.
+- ExaVault (FREE TRIAL) Hosted FTP service that excels at providing file upload services to websites, and it can also be used to substitute email attachments and other file movement methods.
 Access the 10-day free trial.

-3. SolarWinds SFTP/SCP Server (FREE TOOL) A handy free tool for any administrator to have on the computer for SSH-protected file transfers, providing SFTP and SCP.
+- SolarWinds SFTP/SCP Server Handy free tool for any administrator to have for SSH-protected file transfers, providing SFTP and SCP.
 Runs on Windows Server.

-4. Bitvise SSH Server This file server system can be set to only receive files over SCP connections and has a free SSH client that compliments it.
+- Bitvise SSH Server File server system can be set to only receive files over SCP connections, and has a free SSH client that compliments it.
 Runs on Windows.

-5. FreeSSHd this straightforward utility is only free for personal use but it also includes activity logging, which is great for compliance auditing.
+- FreeSSHd Straightforward utility is only free for personal use but also includes activity logging, which is great for compliance auditing.
 Runs on Windows.

-8. Pragma Fortress SSH Server This powerful tool can offer fast file transfers for up to 1,000 simultaneous connections.
+- Pragma Fortress SSH Server Powerful tool can offer fast file transfers for up to 1,000 simultaneous connections.
 Runs on Windows.

-9. PuTTY This very old terminal emulator and file transfer system is a little rusty nowadays but it still offers SSH protection for its connections, allowing both SCP and SFTP for file transfers.
+- PuTTY Very old terminal emulator and file transfer system which is a little rusty nowadays but still offers SSH protection for its connections, allowing both SCP and SFTP for file transfers.
 Runs on Windows, Unix, Linux, and macOS.

-10. CrushFTP This is an on-device package that creates a Browser-based interface for SFTP and SCP file transfers.
+- CrushFTP On-device package that creates a browser-based interface for SFTP and SCP file transfers.
 Available for Windows, Linux, and macOS.

-11. SFTP Plus The name of this file transfer system tells you that it provides SFTP but it also has SCP, FTPS, and HTTPS capabilities and can be used in scripts for managed file transfers.
+- SFTP Plus Provides SFTP but it also has SCP, FTPS, and HTTPS capabilities and can be used in scripts for managed file transfers.
 Runs on Windows, Linux, macOS, or Docker.

-12. SmarTTY This free utility is a secure terminal emulator and it has an SCP implementation for file transfers.
+- SmarTTY Free utility tool that is a secure terminal emulator, and it has an SCP implementation for file transfers.
 Runs on Windows.

 Why use an SCP server?